Background pattern

 • Eye disorders such as blurred vision.

-• Sudden sensation of lack of air or difficulty breathing (bronchospasm).
+• Sudden sensation of shortness of breath or difficulty breathing (bronchospasm).

-• A fungal infection known as “candidiasis” that may affect the esophagus.
+• An infection known as "candidiasis" that can affect the esophagus and is caused by a fungus.

-• Liver problems, including jaundice that may cause yellow skin, dark urine, and fatigue.
+• Liver problems, including jaundice that can cause yellow skin, dark urine, and fatigue.

 • Hair loss (alopecia).